Dissecting how Faucet does Security SDN Style

-Some of Faucet’s little-advertised features can have quite a large positive impact for your network security.
-In this tutorial, Inside-Openflow presents Faucet’s security features with a large emphasis on ACLs and how they can be used to better protect your network.
+Some of Faucet’s little-advertised features can have quite a large positive impact on your network security.
+In this tutorial, Inside-OpenFlow presents Faucet’s security features with a large emphasis on ACLs and how they can be used to better protect your network.

 ACLs as the front line of cybersecurity